octo-faq/cd-universe/Instructions/demo-setup.md

 - Click on **Create a resource**.
 - Find and select **App Service Plan**.
 - Click on **Create**.
-- For Resource Group, choose  `popular-repos-resource-group`, which you created in the previous section.
+- For Resource Group, choose `popular-repos-resource-group`, which you created in the first section.
 - For the Name use `popular-repos`.
-- Use Linux for the Operating System.
+- Use **Linux** for the Operating System.
 - For Region use the region you chose when creating the container registry.
 - Keep the default Sku and size.
 - Click on **Review + create**.